This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

-This pulled pork mac and cheese is packed full of sharp cheddar cheese and lots of slow is or instant pot pulled pork.
+This pulled pork mac and cheese is packed full of sharp cheddar cheese and topped with lots of slow cooker or Instant Pot pulled pork.
 For added flavor, I drizzled the top with even more BBQ sauce.

 I also love calling this piggy mac because it’s the perfect adorable name for this scrumptious dish.